In Brief

 And that is not a tragedy.
 That is mercy.

 Think about what you have been told to believe: that your salvation rests on a decision you made.
-A choice that emerged from neural processes you do not control, shaped by variables you did not choose, preceded by brain activity you cannot access, generated by an autonomy that neuroscience has proven is an illusion.
+A choice that emerged from neural processes you do not control, shaped by variables you did not choose, preceded by brain activity you cannot access, generated by an autonomy that may be the most convincing illusion you carry.
 That is what you are supposed to rest your eternal security on?

-The good news is not that your little flash of authorship is larger than you thought.
-The good news is that the Author is kinder than you dared to hope.
-The hand that fired the readiness potential before you were born is the same hand that drew you to this page tonight.
+The hand that fired the readiness potential before you were born is the same hand that drew you to this page in this hour.
 He did not need your conscious permission to form you in the womb.
-He did not need your conscious permission to save you.
-And He will not need your conscious permission to keep you.
+He did not need it to save you.
+He will not need it to keep you — and He will never, ever let you go.